CNC Wired Remote Controller

 5. SD Card Command List.

 This page is a duplicate of the previous page, except that the files listed are from the folder 'COMMAND' on the SD card, rather than the root folder.
-This page is designed for files of very short GCode programs, typically used to set the machine into a known state.
-It can also be used for GRBL commands not included elsewhere.
+This page is designed for files of very short GCode programs, typically used to set the machine into a known state (eg, to set workspace zero without the need to jog the axes).
+It can also be used for GRBL commands not included elsewhere, such as $xx commands.

 Use the left arrow to go to page 4 or the right arrow to go to page 6.